enzomendez315/Python-Scripts/README.md

 f(4)                        # Returns 16 because 4^2 = 16
 ```

-The differennce between single-line comments `#Like this` and multi-line comments `"""Like this"""` is that multi-line comments can also be used as docstrings for functions, classes, methods, and modules.
+The difference between single-line comments `#Like this` and multi-line comments `"""Like this"""` is that multi-line comments can also be used as docstrings for functions, classes, methods, and modules.
 Multi-line comments are not just ignored by the interpreter like single-line comments.
-Instead, they are stored stored in memory and can be accessed later through the `__doc__` attribute.
+Instead, they are stored in memory and can be accessed later through the `__doc__` attribute.

 ```python
 """